 This list of things to do at Letchworth State Park is organized in consecutive order.

-5 things which make Letchworth State Park unlike any other park in New York:
+5 reasons why Letchworth State Park unlike any other state park in NY:

 1) The park is easy to navigate through and you can get the above activities (and more) done in order without getting lost.

 2) This park is easy to hike through in most areas regardless of what physical level you’re at.
 You can also hike parallel to the main 2 waterfalls (Upper and Middle Falls).

 3) If you just want to enjoy a day of relaxation, this park is absolutely perfect for that as there are fields and places to rest at (and enjoy the views).